MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 Here is a quick tutorial to get you started with Makie!

-We assume you have [Julia](https://julialang.org/) and `CairoMakie.jl` (or one of the other backends, i.e. `GLMakie.jl` or `WGLMakie.jl`) installed already.
+Makie is the name of the whole plotting ecosystem and `Makie.jl` is the main package that describes how plots work.
+To actually render and save plots, we need a backend that knows how to translate plots into images or vector graphics.

+There are three main backends which you can use to render plots (for more information, have a look at \myreflink{Backends & Output}):

+- `CairoMakie.jl` if you want to render vector graphics or high quality 2D images and don't need interactivity or true 3D rendering.
+- `GLMakie.jl` if you need interactive windows and true 3D rendering but no vector output.
+- Or `WGLMakie.jl` which is similar to `GLMakie` but works in web browsers, not native windows.

 This tutorial uses CairoMakie, but the code can be executed with any backend.
-CairoMakie can output beautiful static vector graphics, but it doesn't have the native ability to open interactive windows.
+Note that CairoMakie can _create_ images but it cannot _display_ them.

 To see the output of plotting commands when using CairoMakie, we recommend you either use an IDE which supports png or svg output, such as VSCode, Atom/Juno, Jupyter, Pluto, etc., or try using a viewer package such as [ElectronDisplay.jl](https://github.com/queryverse/ElectronDisplay.jl), or alternatively save your plots to files directly.
 The Julia REPL by itself does not have the ability to show the plots.

-GLMakie can open interactive plot windows, also from the Julia REPL, or alternatively display bitmaps inline if `Makie.inline!(true)` is called and if it is supported by the environment.

-WGLMakie shows interactive plots in environments that support interactive html displays, such as VSCode, Atom/Juno, Jupyter, Pluto, etc.

-For more information, have a look at \myreflink{Backends & Output}.

 Ok, now that this is out of the way, let's get started!

-## First plot
+## Importing

 First, we import CairoMakie.
+This makes all the exported symbols from `Makie.jl` available as well.

 ```julia:setup
 using CairoMakie